 - Combine ketchup, brown sugar, garlic powder and Worcestershire sauce in a mixing bowl.
 Make sure everything is combined well.

-- Wrap each water chestnut with half a bacon strip and secure with a tooth pick and drop into the mixing bowl with the sauce mix.
+- Wrap each water chestnut with a bacon strip (which was cut bacon into thirds) and secure with a toothpick and drop into the mixing bowl with the sauce mix.

-- Once finished wrapping the bacon and water chestnuts GENTLY fold the sauce over them in the mixing bowl.
-Make sure that each piece is evenly coated and covered in the sauce.
+- Once finished wrapping the bacon and water chestnuts, GENTLY fold the sauce over them in the mixing bowl.
+Make sure to evenly coat each piece with the sauce.

-- Using tongs, gently remove the wrapped water chestnuts from the mixing bowl and place onto a broiler pan over foil lined baking sheet.
+- Using tongs, gently remove the wrapped water chestnuts from the mixing bowl and place them onto a broiler pan over a foil lined baking sheet.
 (I find that the clean up is much easier when using a foil lined sheet).
-If you don't have a broiler pan you can try just using a baking sheet – just make sure you remove the cooked water chestnuts quickly so they don't sit in the fat for too long.
+If you don't have a broiler pan, you can try just using a baking sheet – just make sure you remove the cooked water chestnuts quickly, so they don't sit in the fat for too long.

 - Using a spatula remove any of the remaining sauce from the mixing bowl and drizzle over the wrapped water chestnuts.

-- Place the prepared water chestnuts into the oven to cook for about 35 minutes.
+- Place the prepared water chestnuts into the oven to cook for about 45 minutes or long enough to crisp the bacon to your liking.